 The Peloton Row is quiet, but it is not completely silent.
 During your daily workouts, you may hear certain sounds that should not be a cause for concern.
 Below are some of the normal operating sounds you may experience while using your Row.

 Note: While this is a guide to common sounds, it’s not a diagnostic tool since it doesn’t include every sound you might hear during your Row workout.
-If you encounter a noise that is very loud or prevents you from working out, contact our Member Support Team here.
+If you encounter a noise that does not sound like the sounds below or a noise that prevents you from working out, contact our Member Support Team here.

 Buzzing Sound during fast Recovery